Top 10 Most Philosophical Animes

 Dragon Ball GT

-Dragon Ball GT is a Japanese anime series based on Akira Toriyama's Dragon Ball manga.
+Dragon Ball GT is a Japanese anime series based on characters created by Akira Toriyama for the Dragon Ball manga.
 It was produced by Toei Animation and premiered in Japan on Fuji TV on February 7, 1996.
 The series ran for 64 episodes and concluded on November 19, 1997.

 -